Step-by-Step Guide to a Messianic Sabbath

 Blessing Over the Children

-The blessing for the boys comes from Genesis 48:20, where Jacob said “By you Israel will pronounce blessing, saying, ‘May God make you like Ephraim and Manasseh!’”.
-The blessing over girls holds them high, that they would become like some of the greatest women in the Bible.
+The blessing for the boys comes from Genesis 48:20, where Jacob said, “By you Israel will pronounce blessing, saying, ‘May God make you like Ephraim and Manasseh!'”.
+The blessing over girls holds them high that they would become like some of the most remarkable women in the Bible

 Blessing over girls: